SchrodingerZhu/area-exam-survey/writing/main.typ

 ```
 Assume we are constructing the initial data structure using `collect 10000 Vec::new`.
 One should notice that in this fast path, there is no `clone()` needed as the pointer to the object is always exclusive.
 In this way, `Rc-based` reuse analysis, provides a canonical way to convert a clonable#footnote[We assume that `clone` operation garantees that the original object and the new object should function observably in the same way.] imperative data structure to functional programming language without loosing mutability.

+With Koka and Lean, this method can be used to encapsulate common data structures like dynamic array and hash tables.
+While being efficient, there are several caveats related to this particular method.
+The data structure pointer is passed across FFI, and it is up to the user to maintain the correct reference counting operations, which can be tedious and error-prone.

+We hope to investigate the possibility of direct interpolation with host language.
+When compiling the Rust, we hope to provide a way to automatically generate necessary wrappers for mutable imperative data structures.
+Given proper trait bounds, such wrappers will also rule out invalid operations.

+As suggested in @fp2, with RC-based memory reuse runtime, functions (especially FFIs) may desire borrowed refereces for better performance.
+For instance, if we pass RC pointers into `length : String -> usize`, the function will have to hold the ownership and generate code related to clean up the string.
+A better way is to mark the `String` as passed-by-reference, which would end up with a much cleaner code.
+However, in Koka and Lean's FFI, every object is passed as a pointer without any safety garantee.
+A carelessly implemented host language function may modify the reference counter or mutate the data fields accidentally and leads to unexpected consequences.

+As readers will see in @uniqueness, borrowing the idea from @Kappa, @Pony and @Verona, we have proposed a fine grained division of argument passing styles with different reference capabilities.
+Such division works closely with Rust's type system, assuring the correctness across host and guest languages.

+== Efficient HOAS

+== Uniqueness Type System without Isolation <uniqueness>

 == e.g. User Feedback
 #rect(